nvnkmrm/scripts/git-pull-rebase-all/README.md

 ```

 This will:

 - Make the script executable
-- Optionally copy it to `/usr/local/bin` for global access
+- Create symbolic links in `/usr/local/bin` for global access
-- Create a symbolic link named `gpra` (git pull rebase all) for easier usage
+- Create an alias named `pull-all` for easier usage

 ## Usage